Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Experiments and Findings

 \subsubsection{Computational Time}

-For a rough analysis of the time complexity, each agent is associated with around $M{\binom{K+n-1}{n-1}}$ local states, where $M$ denotes the number of all possible positions which an agent can be placed at and $K$ denotes the number of neighboring cells that an agent can detect \footnote{Analogous to analyzing the number of ways to place $n-1$ balls into $K$ bins, where each bin is allowed to take in nothing and not every ball is required to be placed into a bin.}.
-For example, for a $4\times 4$ map with three agents, all are equipped with sensors of range two, then each agent will be associated with around 2000 local states, which is an intractable scale for Dec-POMDP solvers.
+For a rough analysis of the time complexity, each agent is associated with around $\Theta \bigl( M{\binom{K+n-1}{n-1}} \bigr)$ local states, where $M$ denotes the number of all possible positions which an agent can be placed at and $K$ denotes the number of neighboring cells that an agent can detect.
+As mentioned, the formalized problem is also compatible with the Dec-POMDP formulation.
+To demonstrate that the capability of our approach excels that of both classical Dec-POMDP solvers~\cite{bernstein2009policy, amato2010optimizing} and some up-to-date ones~\cite{kumar2016dual,koops2024approximate}, we list several benchmarks that are used to evaluate Dec-POMDP solvers in Table~\ref{tab:decpomdpbench}.
+One can clearly see that the scales of our tested cases significantly exceed those of the Dec-POMDP benchmarks.
+For example, for a $4\times 4$ map with three agents, each equipped with sensors of range two (Grid4x4\_a3\_s2), then each agent will be faced with around 2000 local states, which is an intractable scale for Dec-POMDP solvers.

-We report in Table \ref{tab:comp_time} the time elapse for computing a feasible policy.
-Programs are solved by \textit{clingo} \footnote{https://potassco.org/clingo/}~\cite{gebser2011potassco,gebser2019multi} and all experiments are done on Linux servers with Intel(R) Xeon(R) Silver 4210 CPU @ 2.20GHz. \textit{Sensor i} means the that agents are equipped with sensors of range $i$ \footnote{For the rest of this paper, we will term sensor $i$ and sensors of range $i$ interchangeably.}.
-It is observed that for a given map different goal locations affect the computational time subtly, therefore, the results are collected from one single goal profile for each configuration.
+We report the time cost for computing a feasible policy in Table \ref{tab:comp_time}.
+Programs are solved by \textit{clingo}\footnote{https://potassco.org/clingo/}~\cite{gebser2007clasp,gebser2011potassco,gebser2019multi}, and all experiments are done on Linux servers with Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Silver 4210 CPU @ 2.20GHz. \textit{Sensor r} means that the agents are equipped with sensors of range $r$.\footnote{For the rest of this paper, we will term \textit{sensor $r$} and sensors of range $r$ interchangeably.} More specifically, following our previous notation, a sensor of range $r$ enables an agent to detect any neighboring agent within an $L_\infty$ distance\footnote{For all the experiments, we adopt the $L_\infty$ metric as the distance measure, i.e. $dist(p, q) \doteq \max\{|p_x - q_x|, |p_y - q_y|\} \leq r$.
+One can of course implement any other options, e.g., Manhattan or Euclidian distance.} of no more than $r$.
+It is observed that different goal locations subtly affect the computational time for a given map, therefore, the results are collected from a single goal profile for each configuration.
+Note that, unlike learning-based systems, our system solves exact solutions that guarantee feasibility.
+Once a feasible policy profile is computed, it can be distributed to each agent, and no replanning will be needed regardless of where the agents are positioned on the map.